eSedano/bg-fire-ants/README.md

 ## End of the game

 The game ends when the two queens of one of the players are captured.
 The player with queens remaining on the board is the winner.
+If no queens remain on the board, the game ends in a tie.

 ## Possible changes based on feedback
 The following items describe changes to the rules or the gameplay based on feedback received from testers.
 The changes are either \[F]ixes to the rules or \[V]ariants to the game:
-* \[F] Add rules for ties.
 * \[F] Clarify that captured queens are removed from the board and turned to regular stones in the reserve.
 * \[V] Remove option to move pieces from one buffer space to another one.
-* \[V] Remove ability of queens to be used for capture.